Skip to main content

 University of California A–G Policy for Nonclassroom-based Independent Study Schools

-1. Can schools offer University of California-approved courses to high school pupils via independent study?
+1. Are LEAs allowed to offer University of California-approved courses to high school students via independent study?
+(Updated 01-Jan-2025)

 2. For purposes of meeting University of California/California State University entrance requirements, University of California honors approved online courses through the principal certification process.
 For more information, refer to the CDE Graduation Requirements web page.